bemindinteractive/chat-client-challenge/README.md

 The app must be a Single Page Application.

-The passage from one screen to another must be managed by an html5 router (no hashbang).
+The transition from one screen to another must be managed by an html5 router (no hashbang).

 The use of external libraries is allowed to decorate the components (eg: in the solution produced to create the [wireframes] (# wireframes), [Material UI] (https://mui.com/) was used).
 Anything that cannot be decorated with that library must be done by hand.